 1990s – The insurgency continues, with Kashmiri and other militants training across the border in Pakistan and India deploying thousands of security forces to counter them in Jammu and Kashmir.

-1999 – Fourth war erupts between India and Pakistan after militants along with Pakistan defense forces cross from Pakistani-administered Kashmir into the Kargil sector and seize upper heights.
+1999 – Fourth war erupts between India and Pakistan after militants along with Pakistan defence forces cross from Pakistani-administered Kashmir into the Kargil sector and seize upper heights.
 India aggressively repels the attack, and Pakistan finally pulls from Kargil after immense international pressure and aggressive bombing from Indian forces.

 2001-2004 – Attempts to enhance relations between the India and Pakistan are disrupted by constant violence, particularly an attack on the Indian parliament in New Delhi.

 2010 Onwards: Major protests, which Indian blames on Pakistan, have been erupting in the Kashmir Valley after many demonstrators were killed.
-The mobs continue to pelt stones on security forces akin to Palestine demonstrations, while the Indian army continues to hunt Pakistani-backed and trained terrorists in Indian-administered state of Jammu and Kashmir.
+The mobs continue to pelt stones on security forces akin to Palestine demonstrations, while the Indian army continues to hunt Pakistani-backed and trained terrorists in the Indian-administered state of Jammu and Kashmir.

 2011 Indian Human Rights Commission confirms the presence of unmarked graves near in the Kashmir valley.
-Activists claim many may belong to those people who went missing after being arrested by Indian defense establishments.
+Activists claim many may belong to those people who went missing after being arrested by Indian defence establishments.

 2013 Kashmir terrorist organization, Jaish-e-Mohammed activist Mohammad Afzal Guru hanged to death over the involvement of attack on Indian parliament in 2001, again triggering massive protests in Jammu and Kashmir.